missionpinball/mpf-docs/about/contributing_to_mpf_docs.rst

    additional warnings from whatever docs you added or changed.
 (The built docs will be in the ``_build/html`` folder.
 You can open *index.html* in your local browser to preview your changes.
-#.
-Submit your pull request.
+#. `Submit your pull request <https://help.github.com/articles/creating-a-pull-request-from-a-fork/>`_